Citadel Hill (Fort George)

-Citadel Hill is a hill that is a National Historic Site in Halifax, Nova Scotia, Canada.
-Four fortifications have been constructed on Citadel Hill since the city was founded by the English in 1749, and were referred to as Fort George—but only the third fort (built between 1794 and 1800) was officially named Fort George.
+Citadel Hill is a National Historic Site in Halifax, Nova Scotia, Canada.
+Four fortifications have been constructed on Citadel Hill since the city was founded by the British in 1749, and were referred to as Fort George—but only the third fort (built between 1794 and 1800) was officially named Fort George.
 According to General Orders of October 20, 1798, it was named after King George III.
 The first two and the fourth and current fort, were officially called the Halifax Citadel.
 The last is a concrete star fort.

 The Citadel is the fortified summit of Citadel Hill.
 The hill was first fortified in 1749, the year that Edward Cornwallis oversaw the development of the town of Halifax.
 Those fortifications were successively rebuilt to defend the town from various enemies.
 Construction and leveling have lowered the summit by ten to twelve metres.
 While never attacked, the Citadel was long the keystone to defence of the strategically important Halifax Harbour and its Royal Navy Dockyard.

 Today, Parks Canada operates the site as the Halifax Citadel National Historic Site of Canada.
 It has restored the fort to its appearance when built in the Victorian era.

 Predecessors

 First Citadel (1749–1776)

-The English founded Halifax in 1749 to establish a presence in Nova Scotia as a counterbalance to the French stronghold of Louisbourg, which the Treaty of Aix-la-Chapelle (1748) had returned to France.
+The British founded Halifax in 1749 to establish a presence in Nova Scotia as a counterbalance to the French stronghold of Louisbourg, which had been returned to French control the previous year by the Treaty of Aix-la-Chapelle (1748).
 Halifax was a strategic centre during the next decade in the continuing Anglo-French rivalry in the region.
-The English had recruited Protestant settlers from England, the Palatine, and Switzerland, and constructed fortifications to protect them against raids by the French, colonial Acadians, and allies from the Wabanaki Confederacy (primarily the Mi'kmaq).
+The British had recruited Protestant settlers from England, the Palatine, and Switzerland, and constructed fortifications to protect them against raids by the French, colonial Acadians, and allies from the Wabanaki Confederacy (primarily the Mi'kmaq).
 This conflict is known to some historians as Father Le Loutre's War.

 The war began shortly after Edward Cornwallis, appointed Governor of Nova Scotia, arrived on June 21, 1749, to establish Halifax.
-He traveled on a sloop of war, followed by 13 transports (some sources say 15) that carried a total of 1,176-2500 settlers.
+He traveled on a sloop of war, followed by 13 transports (some sources say 15) that carried a total of 1,176–2500 settlers.

 On September 11, 1749, Cornwallis wrote to the Board of Trade, which supervised this colonial effort: